guildai/guildai/guild/tests/models.md

 By default, this path is identical to the Python path (i.e. `sys.path`).
 We can modify the model path in two ways:

-- Adding a modelfile path
+- Adding a guildfile path
 - Setting the entire path explicitly

 Let's modify the model path by adding a sample model path: